eunomia-bpf/nvbit-tutorial/tools/mem_printf2/README.md

 }
 ```

-The key aspects of instrumentation:
-1. We filter for memory instructions
-2. For each memory instruction, we insert a call to `instrument_mem`
-3. We pass several arguments:
-   - The instruction's predicate
-   - The opcode ID
-   - The memory address
-   - The grid launch ID
-   - A pointer to the communication channel
+The key aspects of instrumentation: we filter for memory instructions, insert a call to `instrument_mem` for each memory instruction, and pass several arguments (the instruction's predicate, the opcode ID, the memory address, the grid launch ID, and a pointer to the communication channel).

 ### 3. Receiver Thread